 An important centre of ancient Sri Lankan culture, Wasgamuwa National Park has been left off-the-beaten-track for a number of years but is now gaining in popularity once more.

 23 species of mammal, 143 species of birds, 35 reptile species, 15 species of amphibian, 17 species of fish and 52 species of butterfly have been recorded in Wasgamuwa National Park.
 The main drawcards here are the herds of Asian elephants and the notoriously shy sloth bears, of which it's said there is a high chance of spotting them here.
 In addition, you may encounter leopards, golden jackals, water buffalos, slender loris, wild boars, many species of deer and even the fishing cat.
-Of all the bird species to be found within the park, eight of them are said to be endemic such as the yellow-fronted barbet and red-faced malkoha.
+Of all the bird species to be found within the park, eight are said to be endemic, such as the Yellow-fronted barbet and red-faced malkoha.

 Selected Wildlife Holiday Ideas: